HYCO: Hybrid-Cooperative Learning for Data-Driven PDE Modeling: An Introductory Example: the Gray-Scott Model

+In particular, $\u^\star = (u,v)$.
 Here, $D_u$ and $D_v$ are the diffusion coefficients for $u$ and $v$, respectively; $F$ is the feed rate of $u$; and $k$ denotes the decay rate of $v$.
 The ground-truth parameters used to generate the data in this experiment are:

 The initial values are